junxit/us-congress-bills-112/bill.md

 - **(a)** *Repeal* The DC School Choice Incentive Act of 2003 (sec.
 38–1851.01 et seq., D.C.
 Official Code) is repealed.
 - **(b)** *Special rules* Notwithstanding any other provision of law—
   - **(1)** funding appropriated to provide opportunity scholarships for students in the District of Columbia under the heading “Federal Payment for School Improvement” in title IV of division D of the Omnibus Appropriations Act, 2009 (Public Law 111–8; 123 Stat.
 653), the heading “Federal Payment for School Improvement” in title IV of division C of the Consolidated Appropriations Act, 2010 (Public Law 111–117; 123 Stat.
 3181), or any other Act, may be used to provide opportunity scholarships under section 7(a) for the 2011–2012 school year to students who have not previously received such scholarships;
-  - **(2)** the fourth and fifth provisos under the heading “Federal Payment for School Improvement” of title IV of Division C of the Consolidated Appropriations Act of 2010 (Public Law 111–117; 123 Stat.
-3181) are repealed; and
+  - **(2)** the fourth and fifth provisos under the heading “Federal Payment for School Improvement” of title IV of Division C of the Consolidated Appropriations Act, 2010 (Public Law 111–117; 123 Stat.
+3181) shall not apply; and
   - **(3)** any unobligated amounts reserved to carry out the provisos described in paragraph (2) shall be made available to an eligible entity receiving a grant under section 4(a)—
     - **(A)** for administrative expenses described in section 7(b); or
     - **(B)** to provide opportunity scholarships under section 7(a), including to provide such scholarships for the 2011–2012 school year to students who have not previously received such scholarships.